christophersbarrett/mulberry-wiki/The-Mulberry-Command-Line-Interface.md

 # The Mulberry Command Line Interface

-With the exception of `mulberry scaffold`, the following commands should be run from inside a directory that contains a Mulberry project.
+With the exception of `mulberry scaffold`, Mulberry commands should be run from inside a directory that contains a Mulberry project.

+**The location of the `mulberry/bin/mulberry` file must be in your $PATH in order for any of these commands to work!**

 You can run `mulberry -v` from anywhere to find out which version of Mulberry you are currently running.

-**The location of the `mulberry/bin/mulberry` file must be in your $PATH in order for any of these commands to work!**

 ## Creating apps